Robert Jacomb-Hood: 1841–1846: Early career

-After dropping out of University, Jacomb-Hood scheduled an interview with civil engineer Charles Fox to join his company Fox & Henderson.
-However, his former classmate from his education in Hathern, Albert Pell, had been employed at the company; Pell warned Jacomb-Hood to avoid working as an engineer for Fox.
-He then tried to get a job from John Birkinshaw, who worked under Robert Stephenson on the Birmingham and Derby Junction Railway; however, Birkinshaw was ill and thus unable to meet Jacomb-Hood, something which the latter described in his diaries as "fortunate".
-Finally, he managed successfully to become the student of the railway engineer George W. Buck, who at the time was the Chief Engineer of the Manchester and Birmingham Railway (M&BR) alongside Robert Stephenson.
+After dropping out of university, Jacomb-Hood scheduled an interview with civil engineer Charles Fox to join his company Fox & Henderson.
+A former classmate from Hathern, Albert Pell, had been employed at the company, however, and warned Jacomb-Hood against working there.
+Jacomb-Hood then tried to get a job from John Birkinshaw, who worked under Robert Stephenson on the Birmingham and Derby Junction Railway.
+Birkinshaw was ill and unable to meet; Jacomb-Hood later wrote in his diaries that "fortunately [... he] escaped connection with a man who though a clever engineer, turned out in other respects very badly".
+He finally managed to become the student of the railway engineer George W. Buck, then the Chief Engineer of the Manchester and Birmingham Railway (M&BR) alongside Robert Stephenson.

-Upon becoming a student of Buck, he was tasked to work under draftsman Charles Heard Wild to make the technical drawings for the railway for a period of nine months.
-In his diaries, Jacomb-Hood speaks of both Wild and Buck very highly, describing them as "'one of the cleverest draftsmen" and "a most excellent master" respectively.
-He was then sent by Buck to Sandbach to work as the assistant to William Baker, who was responsible for a stretch of what would become the Crewe–Manchester line near Holmes Chapel.
-By the time the line reached Crewe in 1843, Buck had stopped working for the M&BR and was instead practicing privately in Manchester; he then employed Jacomb-Hood as his Chief Assistant.

 The Salford Central railway bridges, which Jacomb-Hood engineered.

+Buck initially sent Jacomb-Hood to spend nine months working under draughtsman Charles Wild to make the technical drawings for the railway.
+Jacomb-Hood wrote highly of both Buck and Wild in his diaries, describing them as "a most excellent master" and "one of the cleverest draftsmen", respectively.
+Buck then sent Jacomb-Hood to Sandbach to assist William Baker, who was responsible for a stretch of what would become the Crewe–Manchester line near Holmes Chapel.
+When the line reached Crewe in 1843, Jacomb-Hood's apprenticeship came to an end; Buck, who, by this time, had stopped working for the M&BR and was instead practicing privately in Manchester, hired Jacomb-Hood as his Chief Assistant.
 During his time as Chief Assistant to Buck, Jacomb-Hood was tasked with projects including the design and construction of the Salford Central bridges over New Bailey Road, replacing an older version.
-In late 1843, Jacomb-Hood was employed by the M&BR again as an assistant to Baker, to work on the section of the railway between Macclesfield and Cheadle Hulme (now part of the Stafford–Manchester line).
+In late 1843, the M&BR again employed Jacomb-Hood as an assistant to Baker, to work on the section of the railway between Macclesfield and Cheadle Hulme (now part of the Stafford–Manchester line).
 He began working on the line on 25 December 1843, and carried on through the first few months of 1844.

-After he finished his work for the M&BR, he was then tasked with managing the parliamentary work of the Manchester, South Junction and Altrincham Railway, before being promoted to Resident Engineer of the railway from 1 September 1844.
-It is now known as the Altrincham Line, which forms part of Manchester Metrolink.
+After he had finished leading the engineering works, he returned to Baker's office in order to work on the plans for the Manchester, South Junction and Altrincham Railway and other schemes.
+He was then employed as their Resident Engineer from 1 September 1844; the railway is now known as the Altrincham Line, which forms part of Manchester Metrolink.
 He kept this role for two years until 1846.
 During his time as Resident Engineer he also worked with Baker on the Shropshire Union Canal and the Wilmslow & Knutsford Railway.
-However, he then turned down offers to work on the Leeds Northern Railway and to start a partnership with Baker, instead deciding to apply for the new role as Resident Engineer on the London, Brighton and South Coast Railway.
+He also turned down offers to become the Resident Engineer of the Leeds and Thirsk Railway and to start a partnership with Baker, instead deciding to apply for the new role as Resident Engineer on the London, Brighton and South Coast Railway.